 Commission regulations provide generally for the sharing of personnel and facilities that you propose.
 The regulations at section 110.8(d) provide that an individual who is a candidate for a Federal office and a State office must designate separate principal campaign committees and establish completely separate organizations, and that no funds, goods, or services, including loans and loan guarantees may be transferred between or jointly used by the separate campaigns.
-11 CFR 110.8(d)(1) and (2).
-See 110.3(c)(5).
+11 CFR 110.8(d)(1) and (2).110.3(c)(5).
 Nevertheless, these regulations clarify the concept of separation by providing that Congressional and State office campaigns by the same person may share personnel and facilities, as long as expenditures are allocated between the campaigns, and the payment made from each campaign account reflects the allocation.
-11 CFR 110.8(d)(3).^{3/}

-In general, payments involving expenditures on behalf of a clearly identified Federal candidate and disbursements on behalf of a non-federal candidate should be attributed to each such candidate according to the benefit expected to be derived by each candidate.
+11 CFR 110.8(d)(3). $\frac{2}{}$ behalf of a non-federal candidate, should be attributed to each such candidate according to the benefit expected to be derived by each candidate.
 11 CFR 106.1(a)(1).
 Advisory Opinion 1978-67.
-In principle, the language of 11 CFR 110.8(d)(3) extends this concept to the situation where the same person is seeking a Federal and non-federal office.
-In illustrating how the benefit may be ascertained, Commission regulations note that, in the case of a campaign publication or broadcast communication, the attribution may be determined by the proportion of space or time devoted to each candidate as compared to all candidates.
+In principle, the language of 11 CFR 110.8(d)(3) extends this concept to the situation where the same person is seeking a Federal and non-federal office. illustrating how the benefit may be ascertained, Commission regulations note that, in the case of a campaign publication or broadcast communication, the attribution may be determined by the proportion of space or time devoted to each candidate as compared to all candidates.
 In connection with a fundraising event or program, the attribution is determined by the proportion of funds received by each candidate as compared to the total received by all of them.
-11 CFR 106.1(a)(1).
+106.1(a)(1).
 There are two basic problems with your proposal.
 First, the use of the ratio of contributions received by each committee as the only allocation formula for all allocable expenses is not appropriate.
-As a consequence, your application of the proposed monthly payment based on a revised, cumulative formula may not be permissible.
+As a consequence, your application of the proposed monthly payment based on a revised, cumulative formula estimate may not be permissible.